ngengesenior/PoliticalPreparedness/README.md

 ![Representatives](/screenshots/representatives_scrolled.png)

+### Android Studio Version
+The code has be written with Android studio 4.0

 ## Consideration
 In my efforts to create the list item for the representative using ConstraintLayout, I kept having misbehaviors and had to revert to using
 RelativeLayout for the item.